 Movement MechanicsBack to Top

 The most basic form of movement, controlled by the Left Stick.
 The speed of the run is dictated by the Agility stat of your character.
+Holding the Left Stick just past the deadzone will yield a tip-toe animation, similar to that of forward strafing.
 Note that an Agility stat less than 150 is slower than R-Dashing.

 The fastest stealth movement in the game.
 Rolling in Tenchu Z is treated as a silent movement regardless of terrain and reduces your visibility significantly.
 It is also impossible to bonk into walls or other obstacles while rolling.
 Despite it being the fastest stealth movement in the game, it still ends up being slower than running and R-Dashing.
 In cases where silent movement isn't required, use those movement options instead.